 This bacterium causes abdominal pain, cramping, diarrhea, and vomiting.
 It can often lead to hospitalization.

 This bacterium also causes gastrointestinal discomfort that includes bloating, vomiting, indigestion, and loss of appetite.

 The Modern Solution for Raccoon Pest Control

 Modern Pest’s Wildlife Control Team will assess your structure and determine if there is raccoon activity.
-Then they will use humane traps to capture and relocate the raccoons.
-One-way doors will be installed to make sure any remaining raccoons can exit but not return.
-All access points will be sealed to keep them out.
-Attic remediation is the next step and involves surface-cleaning, sanitizing, and deodorizing the area.
+A customized plan unique to your situation will be devised.
+Various control methods can be employed depending on your circumstances.
+Humane traps can be used to capture and relocate the raccoons.
+One-way doors can be installed so remaining raccoons can exit but not return.
+Access points can be sealed to keep them out.
+Attic remediation is the next step after exclusion and involves surface-cleaning, sanitizing, and deodorizing the area.
 All feces will be removed from insulation.
 Insulation can also be replaced if necessary.
 Once finished, tips will be provided to keep the raccoons from returning and regaining entry to your building.

 When you partner with Modern Pest Services, you’ll never have to worry about a pest, rodent or wildlife issue again!